 Now there was a man of the Pharisees, named Nicodemus, a ruler of the Jews;John 3:1(NASB)

-Heavenly Father, thank You for this wonderful witness of a man with a teachable spirit, and thank You that You loved the world so much that You came to die for all people, who simply trust in You for Salvation.
-I pray that like Nicodemus I may have a teachable spirit and be prepared to come to You with all my needs and questions and not trust in my own understanding - knowing that You not only have the answer but that You ARE the answer... this I pray in Jesus name, AMEN.
+Heavenly Father, thank You for this wonderful witness of a man with a teachable spirit.
+I pray that like Nicodemus, I may have a teachable spirit and be prepared to come to You with all my needs and questions.
+Help me not to trust in my own understanding, knowing that You not only have the answer, but that You are the answer.
+This I pray in Jesus' name, AMEN.